-The main source of financing for KWG is the issuance of equity shares and sale of non-core assets.
+The main source of financing for KWG is the issuance of equity shares and convertible debentures and sale of non-core assets.
 Each of KWG's projects has demonstrated sufficient evidence of geological merit to warrant additional exploration.
 However, it is not presently possible to estimate the cost of further exploration programs, which may or may not bring individual properties to a subsequent stage of development, since they are all exploration projects and their development depends on the results of exploration.

-On September 30, 2017, the Company had a working capital deficiency of \$5,232,241 (\$7,746,512 as at December 31, 2016.
-It had \$17,948 in cash and cash equivalents (\$33,935 as at December 31, 2016).
-The decrease in the working capital deficit is primarily attributable to proceeds of the private placements in the first and second quarters of 2017 and the reduction in the provision for flow-through indemnification.
-The current working capital deficit is, in large part, attributable to provisions resulting from a CRA audit.
-The Company has incurred approximately \$13 million of expenditures which have been passed through to subscribers of "flow-through shares" as eligible expenditures for their purposes under flow-through agreements for the calendar years 2010 through 2013.
-The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000 and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
-The Company has made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest and an amount of \$3,837,217 had been set up for the estimated subscriber indemnification costs.
+On March 31, 2018, the Company had a working capital deficiency of \$1,941,116 (\$1,330,534 as at December 31, 2017).
+It had \$619,218 in cash and cash equivalents (\$1,214,400 as at December 31, 2017).
+The increase in the working capital deficit is primarily attributable to the Company's operating expenditures for the period.
+The current working capital deficit is, in large part, still attributable to provisions resulting from a CRA audit.
+The Company has incurred approximately \$13 million of expenditures which were passed through to subscribers of "flow-through shares" as eligible expenditures for their purposes under flow-through agreements for the calendar years 2010 through 2013.
+The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers, such adjustment aggregating approximately \$6,700,000, and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
+The Company made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest and an amount of \$3,837,217 was set up for the estimated subscriber indemnification costs.
 The Company has reviewed CRA's assessments and disagrees with certain positions taken by CRA.
 The Company has filed formal objections to dispute these assessments.
 (See "Commitments and Contingencies" section of this MD&A).
 As of the date of this MD&A, CRA has not, to the knowledge of the Company, issued reassessments to any subscribers.
-Certain statutory reassessment time limits have passed for a substantial portion of these disallowed expenditures.
-As a result, the provision for the estimated subscriber indemnification costs has been reduced to \$1,294,270.
+Certain statutory reassessment time limits have, in the Company's opinion, passed for a substantial portion of these disallowed expenditures.
+As a result, the provision for the estimated subscriber indemnification costs was reduced to \$1,294,270 in 2017.

-The Company forecasts operating expenditures of approximately \$1,800,000 for 2017.
-Due to funds raised through private placements in the first and second quarters of 2017 as well as the debentures issued in October 2017, the Company has sufficient working capital to finance its corporate and administrative activities for all of 2017.
-The Company expects to raise additional funds through further equity or debt financings or the sale of non-core assets throughout the rest of 2017 and 2018 to cover longer term costs and exploration activities.
+The Company forecasts operating expenditures of approximately \$1,600,000 for 2018.
+Due to funds raised through private placements in the first and second quarters of 2017 as well as the debentures issued in October and December 2017, the Company has sufficient working capital to finance its corporate and administrative activities for most of 2018.
+The Company expects to raise additional funds through further equity or debt financings or the sale of non-core assets throughout 2018 to cover longer term costs and exploration activities.